Edge WAF deployment using the Fastly control panel

 IMPORTANT

 This guide only applies to customers with access to the Next-Gen WAF product in the Fastly control panel.
-If you have access to the Next-Gen WAF control panel, check out our Edge WAF deployment using the Next-Gen WAF control panel guide.
+If you have access to the Next-Gen WAF control panel, check out our Setting up Edge WAF deployments using the Next-Gen WAF control panel guide.

 The Edge WAF deployment method hosts the Next-Gen WAF on Fastly’s Edge Cloud platform via our global network of POPs, integrates with Fastly’s caching layer, and is managed by Fastly.
 Since security processing happens at the edge, the Next-Gen WAF can inspect all traffic before it enters your origin infrastructure and block attacks close to where they originated.
 You do not need to make any modifications to your own hosting environment.